 Will I need an ATAS certificate?

 The only taught Masters programme at Derby that requires an ATAS certificate is MSc Mechanical and Manufacturing Engineering.
-For doctoral level students it depends on your field of research.
-Your offer letter will state whether or not you will need an ATAS certificate.
+For Research students it depends on your field of research.
+The Research Office will inform you if you need an ATAS certificate.

 When do I need to apply?